 Knowing how much marijuana for sleep you need to consume requires some knowledge and research.
 Different strains will also have different amounts of cannabinoids like THC levels and CBD levels on them.
-Thus, offering varying effects on body and mind.
-Timing, dosage, along with one’s regular cannabis use and, level of experience matter when it comes to the amount needed.
+Thus, offering varying effects on the body and mind.
+Timing, dosage, along with one's regular cannabis use and level of experience, matter when it comes to the amount needed.

-Consuming more than you can handle may lead to a person tossing and turning with weed-induced paranoia.
+Consuming more than you can lead to a person tossing and turning with weed-induced paranoia.
 It is better to pace your weed intake and be aware of the cues from your body.
-It is imperative to know your limits and to never go beyond that limit.
+It is imperative to know your limits and never go beyond that limits.

 Possible effects you may experience

-Cannabis use may come with other possible effects other than deep sleep.
-THC is a component that has other effects apart from promoting sleep, you may feel sleepy, relaxed, euphoric, or energized when consuming it.
+Cannabis use may have other possible effects besides deep sleep.
+THC is a component that has other effects besides promoting sleep; you may feel sleepy, relaxed, euphoric, or energized when consuming it.
 If this is your first time trying it, you may have to experiment a bit before you find the right format, dose, and timing that best works for you.

 Weed vs. Ambien: which is better for sleep?

 There is no clear answer as to whether weed or Ambien is better for sleep.
 Both have their pros and cons.
-Weed is a natural remedy with few side effects, but it can be difficult to control the dose.
-Ambien is a synthetic drug that is effective in inducing sleep, to do some pain relief when suffering from migraines but it can be addictive and has several side effects.
+Weed is a natural remedy with few side effects, but controlling the dose cannot be easy.
+Ambien is a synthetic drug that is effective in inducing sleep, to do some pain relief whensuffering from migraines but it can be addictive and has several side effects.
 Ultimately, it's up to the individual to decide which is best for them.
-Personally, I would prefer natural products over synthetic drugs as they tend to be more gentle on the body and won't give you any withdrawal symptoms.
+I prefer natural products over synthetic drugs as they tend to be more gentle on the body and won't give you any withdrawal symptoms.

-Weed has been used as a sleep aid for centuries and there are many benefits to do so.
-Cannabis can help a person fall asleep faster, improve your natural sleep cycle and give you an overall better sleep.
-It has shown to be effective in treating several sleeping disorders, but to get it right, there is a learning curve and might take some experimentation.
-Do consider that it's not a solid long-term solution if you have severe symptoms please consult a doctor.
+Weed has been used as a sleep aid for centuries, and there are many benefits to doing so.
+Cannabis can help a person fall asleep faster, improve their natural sleep cycle and give you better sleep.
+It is effective in treating several sleeping disorders, but to get it right, there is a learning curve that might take some experimentation.
+Do consider that it's not a solid long-term solution.
+If you have severe symptoms, please consult a doctor.

-In short; Only you can decide that you want to invest the time and, the possible effects like a disturbed rem sleep and anxious feelings are worth it to get a good night's rest!
+In short, Only you can decide that you want to invest the time and the possible effects like disturbed sleep and anxious feelings are worth it to get a good night's rest!

-We hope you can sleep tight soon again, and as always, Happy Growings!
+We hope you can sleep tight soon again, and as always, Happy Growing!